wnfs-wg/spec/spec/private-wnfs.md

 ### 3.1.6 Pointers & Keys

 Keys are always attached to pointers to some data.
+The pointer to that that data consists of the hashed namefilter, which is used as the label for a multivalue in the private forest and an accompanying CID to disambiguate which value in the multivalue is actually referred to.

 <img src="./diagrams/decryption_pointer.png" width="400">

 #### 3.1.6.1 Revision Key

 Revision keys MUST be derived from the skip ratchet for that node, incremented to the relevant revision number.
 This limits the reader to reading from a their earliest ratchet and forward, but never earlier revisions than that.

+When added to a private directory, it MUST be encrypted with AES-KWP and the private directory's revision key.
+This prevents readers with only a content key from gaining revision read access.

 #### 3.1.6.2 Content Key